lvh/thimble/README.rst

 >>> class Car(object):
 ...     wheels = 4
 ...     def drive_to(self, location):
-...          pass # Assume the real implementation blocks.
+...          # Assume the real implementation blocks.
+...          return "driven to {0}".format(location)
 >>> car = Car()

 For demonstration purposes, we'll use a test doubles for the thread